MIT-Emerging-Talent/ET6-CDSP-group-19-repo/1_datasets/README.md

   Some fields are marked as "Legacy" and may no longer be consistent.

-- **Duplicates**: Individuals may appear in multiple rows or be involved in multiple cases, which requires careful handling during analysis.
+- **Duplicates**: Individuals may appear in multiple rows or be involved in multiple cases, requiring careful handling during analysis.

 - **Ambiguous codes**: Some lookup tables contain overlapping or unclear labels, making interpretation difficult without external documentation.

-- **Long case durations**: Immigration cases can span multiple years and presidential administrations, which may affect legal context and outcomes.
+- **Long case durations**: Immigration cases may span multiple years and presidential administrations, which can affect legal context and outcomes.

 - **Misleading columns**: Some fields (e.g., `DATCREATEDON`, `DATMODIFIEDON` in `tbl_JuvenileHistory`) do not reflect the actual dates or information they are supposed to provide.

-- **Outdated snapshot**: The dataset has not been updated since March 2025.
-  This is relevant for our project, which aims to analyze recent policy changes.
+- **Outdated snapshot**: The dataset has not been updated since June 2025.
+This is relevant for the project, which aims to analyze recent policy changes.

 ## Reproducibility